Euphredes/Greanleaf/README.txt

-the collection of the first stories is language's brain and mind. pay attention to the silent, practicing a limp mind: before the beginning... owld nick is whom the patient find, speaking spells from heaven or hell.
+the collection of the first stories is language's brain and mind. pay attention to the silent, practicing a loose and limp: body and mind: before the beginning...
+Owld Nick is whom the patient find, speaking spells from heaven or hell.